abhishek-mishra832006/Simon-say-game/README.md

 # Simon-say-game

-It is a game famous among students
+It is a game famous among students.